-Dr Looi Ee (MBBS, FRACP, Gastroenterologist) trained in paediatric gastroenterology in Perth and Cincinnati, USA.
-She has an interest in children with feeding difficulties and runs the Enteral Feeding Service at Royal Children’s Hospital, Brisbane which manages children who require long term tube feeding.
-She is on the committees of Digestive Health Foundation, and Gastrointestinal Advisory Group for Therapeutic Guidelines and is a past president of the Australian Society of Paediatric Gastroenterology, Hepatology & Nutrion.
+Dr Looi Ee (MBBS, FRACP, PhD, Paediatric Gastroenterologist) trained in paediatric gastroenterology in Perth and Cincinnati, USA.
+She has an interest in childhood nutrition and feeding difficulties, and leads the Parenteral Nutrition Service at Lady Cilento Hospital, Brisbane.
+She established the first multidisciplinary Gastrostomy Clinic in Queensland at Royal Children’s Hospital in 2005, and helped develop patient information handouts on Percutaneous Endoscopic Gastrostomy for Digestive Health Foundation.
+She was previously on the committees of Gastrointestinal Expert Group for Therapeutic Guidelines (2016, 2011), and Digestive Health Foundation, and is a past president of the Australian Society of Paediatric Gastroenterology, Hepatology & Nutrition.